tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

 ## Common Javadoc tags

 The following are the most common tags used in Javadoc.
 Each tag has a word that follows it.
-For example, `@param latitude` means the parameter is "latitude".
+For example, `@param latitude` means the parameter is "latitude."

 {% include random_ad2.html %}